Explains what electroconvulsive therapy (ECT) is, when it might be used and what happens during the treatment.

-If the NICE guidelines are being followed, you will only be offered ECT (in most cases) if you have tried other treatments and found them unsuccessful, unhelpful or unacceptable, or you are so unwell you are unable to engage with them.
+NICE guidelines say you should only be offered ECT if you have tried other treatments and found them unsuccessful, unhelpful or unacceptable, or you are so unwell that you are unable to benefit from them.

 NICE guidance says that there are no major safety concerns with TMS.
 Research has shown that it can be helpful in treating depression, but the benefits may vary for different people.
 TMS is now available on the NHS in some hospitals.

 The advantages of TMS are that it does not require a general anaesthetic, and does not normally cause a seizure, so is much less likely than ECT to cause memory loss.

 This information was published in July 2019.
 We will revise it in 2022.

 Need more support with this issue?
 Our helplines are here for you.